Your Veterinarian Can Help Get Your Dog Eating.

 - Poor hair coat

-There are many potential causes of inappetence in dogs, including both acute and chronic diseases, medications and psychological problems (e.g., stress or changes in routine, environment or diet).1
+There are many potential causes of inappetence in dogs, including both chronic and acute conditions, medications and psychological problems (e.g., stress or changes in routine, environment or diet).1

 The primary goals in managing inappetence are to diagnose and treat the underlying disease and reinstate adequate nutrition by stimulating appetite.1